WOA-Project/Lumia950XLPkg/README.md

 If you are familar with EDK2, you don't need to use my build script.

+- Checkout a copy of [EDK2](https://github.com/tianocore/edk2).
+Switch to `UDK2018` branch.
+Commit `49fa59e82e4c6ea798f65fc4e5948eae63ad6e07` absoultely works for you.
-- Checkout a copy of [EDK2](https://github.com/tianocore/edk2), then checkout this repository under EDK2's worktree.
+- Checkout this repository under EDK2's worktree.
-- Commit `0e2a5749d89c96e3e17ea458365d2e5296c807e2` absoultely works for you.
 - Install [Linaro AArch64 GCC toolchains](http://releases.linaro.org/components/toolchain/binaries/), my build
 script uses `gcc-linaro-7.2.1-2017.11`.
 Then untar them.
 I place everything under `/opt` directory, so I have directories like `/opt/gcc-linaro-7.2.1-2017.11-x86_64_aarch64-elf/bin`.
 If you placed it somewhere else, modify build scripts.
-- Run EDK2 BaseTools setup.
+- Run EDK2 BaseTools setup (`make -C BaseTools`).
 - Copy `rundbbuild.sh` in `Tools` directory to your EDK2 worktree root directory.
-- Export variable `GCC5_AARCH64_PREFIX` to your GCC directory with prefix (e.g. `/opt/gcc-linaro-7.2.1-2017.11-x86_64_aarch64-elf/bin/aarch64-elf-`)
-- Do the same for `aa64gccpath`.
+- By default only MSM8994 target is built.
+To build all, set environment variable `BUILDALL`.
 - Start build: `. rundbbuild.sh --950xl --development`

+## WSL Build Notes

+If you checked out the EDK2 repository under Windows and build it using WSL, you will have trouble locating BaseTools Python classes due to [file case sensitive behavior changes](https://blogs.msdn.microsoft.com/commandline/2018/02/28/per-directory-case-sensitivity-and-wsl/) in WSL.
+Run the following PowerShell script under EDK2 directory prior to build:

+	Get-ChildItem .\BaseTools\ -Directory -Recurse | Foreach-Object { fsutil.exe file setCaseSensitiveInfo $_.FullName }

+You only need to run it once.

 ## Run